 The chair is an ÉTS professor and must assume the responsibility that this position confers with impartiality and stringency.
 The jury chair receives support services from the Office of the Dean of Studies as well as assistance and collaboration from the doctoral program director.

 Duties of the research supervisor with respect to the doctoral exam

 The research supervisor acts as a liaison between jury members and the Office of the Dean of Studies.
 Along with other jury members, he or she coordinates the content of the doctoral exam and the choice of reference documents.
 He or she communicates with the student concerning core subjects, specific topics of interrogation and the list of books to study in preparation for the exam.
-He or she is in charge of sending the results of each section of the exam to the Graduate Program Office within the specified timeframe.
+He or she is in charge of sending the results of each section of the exam to the Graduate Studies Office within the specified time frame.